1. Out of the Box

 - Quick Start Guide

-1.1 Get Familiar with the Board
+1.1 Get Familiar With the Board

 1.3 Connect USB Debug Cable

-J18.
-Connect the other end of the cable to a host computer.
+J23, then connect the other end of the cable to a host computer.

 1.4 Connect the HDMI Cable

-To see the user interface provided with the image binary connect a monitor via the HDMI connector (
+To see the user interface provided with the image binary, connect a monitor via the HDMI connector (

 1.5 Boot Switch Setup